{{flagHref}}

 What is the maximum energy product?

-It is a measure of the energy density of a magnetic material, indicating the maximum amount of magnetic energy that can be stored.
+It is a measure of the energy density of a magnet—the highest magnetic energy that can be stored in a volume.

-Which materials exhibit the highest maximum energy product?
+Which material has the largest value for maximum energy product?

 About the author